UniversalDependencies/docs/_jaa/index.md

 ### Number

-Jarawara distinguishes three numbers: siongular, dual, and plural, but no details will be given here, since the details are many and complicatde.
+Jarawara distinguishes three numbers: singular, dual, and plural, but no details will be given here, since the details are many and complicated.

 ### Gender